 also fairly well established that the Red Medicine Bundle came to the Ioway from

+the Pawnee in late times.
+This is on top of the internal inconsistencies.
 But one must not dismiss the story as false.
 Truth wears many faces.
 One may

 make an analogy here with the building of another sacred story from various,